 Q: What is “playing up” and who is eligible?

 “Playing up” means a child plays a higher age level than most his/her age.
 Specifically, 8 year olds may request to play in the Minor League and 10 year olds may request to play in the Major League.
 An 8 or 10 year old child requesting to “play up” must attend the assessment and the Minor League or Major League Vice President will determine the best division suitable to the child’s skill level.
 Typically, WHYBL allows one 8 year old per Minor League team and one or two 10 year olds per Major League team depending on a variety of factors.

 Q: Who plays in the Major League?

-The Major League is played on a larger 50/70 diamond, allows leading off bases, pick-off throws and even balks.
+The Major League is played on a larger 50/70 diamond and follows real MLB rules (allows leading off bases, pick-off throws, etc.).
 While most 11 and 12 year olds tend to play in the Major League, advanced skills are needed and it may be determined that some children would be more comfortable playing at the Minor League level.

 Q: What are “Legacies”?

 A “legacy” is a player that is assigned to a Major League team because of a returning older sibling or a parent manager of a Major League team.

 Contact the appropriate League Vice President for all baseball related questions:

 ||4, 5, 6